 If you ticked one or more of the above scenarios, you’ll need to submit a self-assessment tax return for the first time.
 Those submitting for the first time must enrol for HMRC’s Self Assessment Online Services as soon as possible to give yourself the chance to submit your return ahead of the deadline.

 Be aware that it can take up to 10 working days for HMRC to process and activate your account – providing you with a 10-digit Unique Taxpayer Reference (UTR).

-If you’ve only been working in the UK a short time and you’re concerned you may not be paying the tax you owe, at Goodwille we can work with you all the way to ensure you’re up-to-date with your tax liabilities every financial year.
+If you’ve only been working in the UK a short time and you’re concerned you may not be paying the tax you owe, Goodwille can work with you all the way to ensure you’re up-to-date with your tax liabilities every financial year.
 We understand the UK business climate better than most and you can put your trust in us to tailor our services to meet your business’ accountancy and financial needs.
 Contact us today for more information.